dawidurbanski/universal-data-layer/CONTRIBUTING.md

 1. Ensure all packages build: `npm run build`
 2. Run linting: `npm run lint`
-3. Test your changes manually
+3. Run type checking: `npm run typecheck`
+4. Run tests with coverage: `npm run test:coverage`
+5. Ensure coverage meets 90% threshold
-4. Add tests for new functionality (when test framework is implemented)
+6. Add tests for new functionality

 ### Pull Request Process

+1. Add a changeset for your changes: `npm run changeset`
-1. Update documentation for any API changes
+2. Update documentation for any API changes
-2. Ensure your PR description clearly describes the problem and solution
+3. Ensure your PR description clearly describes the problem and solution
-3. Link any related issues
+4. Link any related issues
+5. Ensure all CI checks pass
-4. Request review from maintainers
+6. Request review from maintainers
-5. Be responsive to feedback
+7. Be responsive to feedback
-6. Squash commits if requested
+8. Squash commits if requested

+**Note:** Every PR that changes functionality must include a changeset.
+The changeset will be used to generate changelogs and determine version bumps.

 ## Project Structure